slateci/slatelite/COMMANDS.md

 If a single port is specified (e.g. `-p 3000`) that port will be mapped to the same port on the host.

+__clustername__ [-c, --cluster, --clustername] - Specify the desired SLATE cluster name, and attempt to automatically join the federation.
+This is required for CVMFS.

+If the cluster join is successful CVMFS will be automatically deployed.

+You must specify a valid cluster name, slate group, slate token, and API endpoint for this to work.

+__slategroup__ [-g, --group, --slategroup] - Specify the desired SLATE group, and attempt to automatically join the federation.
+This is required for CVMFS.

+If the cluster join is successful CVMFS will be automatically deployed.

+You must specify a valid cluster name, slate group, slate token, and API endpoint for this to work.

+__token__ [-t, --token] - Specify your slate join token, and attempt to automatically join the federation.
+This is required for CVMFS.
+The token must match the API endpoint.

+If the cluster join is successful CVMFS will be automatically deployed.

+You must specify a valid cluster name, slate group, slate token, and API endpoint for this to work.

+__api__ [-s, --server, --api] - Specify your slate API endpoint, and attempt to automatically join the federation.
+This is required for CVMFS.
+The token must match the API endpoint.

+If the cluster join is successful CVMFS will be automatically deployed.

+You must specify a valid cluster name, slate group, slate token, and API endpoint for this to work.

 ### Status
 View status of slatelite containers
 ```